-It’s a good idea to do this if you’re on flat ground or land that’s slightly slanted towards your tent.
+It’s a good idea to do this if you’re on flat ground or land that’s slightly slanted toward your tent.
 After all, finding a campsite on high ground isn’t always possible.

 Make sure all of your clothing is ready to tackle the rain.
 Waterproof pants and jackets are a must, and of course, you’ll need rain boots.

 Waterproofing yourself isn’t all you should do, though.
-It gets chilly when it rains, so follow some of the best cold weather camping practices for clothes.
+It gets chilly when it rains, so follow some of the best cold-weather camping practices for clothing.